$0 District of Columbia Foster Care Quick-Start Checklist

 DC Foster Care Licensing Guide vs Free CFSA Resources: Which Do You Need?

 If you're deciding between buying a structured DC foster care licensing guide or piecing together what you need from CFSA's website, agency orientation sessions, and Reddit threads, the guide is the better investment for most first-time applicants.
-Not because the free information is wrong — CFSA's site is reasonably accurate — but because DC's system has a structural complexity that free resources consistently fail to address: you don't license through CFSA.
-You license through one of 15+ contracted private agencies, and that agency choice determines your training schedule, your licensing timeline, your social worker's caseload, and your placement experience.
+Not because the free information is wrong — CFSA's site is reasonably accurate — but because DC's system has a structural complexity that free resources consistently fail to address: CFSA remains the government authority, while most family-facing licensing support is handled by one of 15+ contracted private agencies.
+Agency choice can affect your training schedule, licensing process, social worker's caseload, and placement experience.
 No free resource compares those agencies side by side, because every agency's website is a recruitment tool, not a comparison tool.

 The DIY approach works if you already know which agency to choose, understand DCMR Title 29's urban housing requirements, know what a Clean Hands Certification is and whether you need one, and have someone in the system who can tell you what the home study writer is actually evaluating.
-If you're starting from zero, the guide eliminates the 4-8 weeks of research and false starts that most DIY applicants burn through before they even submit a complete application.
+If you're starting from zero, the guide organizes the research and preparation before you submit an application.

 What Each Approach Actually Involves